kevinlin311tw/caffe-cvprw15/README.md

     $ make matcaffe
     $ ./download_model.sh

-For a faster build, compile in parallel by doing "make all -j8" where 8 is the number of parallel threads for compilation (a good choice for the number of threads is the number of cores in your machine).
+For a faster build, compile in parallel by doing `make all -j8` where 8 is the number of parallel threads for compilation (a good choice for the number of threads is the number of cores in your machine).

+---

 ### Demo

 This demo generates 48-bits binary codes using our model trained on CIFAR10.

-Launch matlab and run "demo.m"
+Launch matlab and run `demo.m`

     >> demo

+---

 ### Train your own model on CIFAR10 dataset

-First, run script "prepare.sh" to download ImageNet pretrained model and CIFAR10 dataset.
+First, run script `prepare.sh` to download ImageNet pretrained model and CIFAR10 dataset.
 This script will convert CIFAR10 to leveldb format.
 The whole process takes around 5 minutes.

     $ ./prepare.sh

-Then, go to the folder "/examples/cvprw15-cifar10", and run the training script:
+Then, go to the folder `/examples/cvprw15-cifar10`, and run the training script:

     $ cd /examples/cvprw15-cifar10